pymupdf/PyMuPDF/docs/app4.rst

 Adobe PDF References
 ---------------------------

 This PDF Reference manual published by Adobe is frequently quoted throughout this documentation.
-It can be viewed and downloaded from `here <http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf>`_.
+It can be viewed and downloaded from `here <https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf>`_.

-There is a newer version of this, which can be found `here <https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf>`_.
-Redaction annotations are an example contained in this one, but not in the earlier version.
+.. note:: For a long time, an older version was also available under `this <http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf>`_ link.
+It seems to be taken off the web site in October 2021.
+Earlier (pre 1.19.*) versions of the PyMuPDF documentation used to refer to this document.
+We have undertaken an effort to replace referrals to the current specification above.

 ------------